andelatunjic/Technologies/README.md

 ## Technologies
 *February, 2023.*

-This is a solution for creating an application for entering programming technologies.
+This is a solution for creating an application for entering different technologies.
 Used technologies:
 * HTML
 * CSS